7angel4/weighted-skip-conn/README.md

 This example overrides the model name to WSkipGNN, sets the dataset to Cora, adjusts the number of epochs to 500, and reports every 100 epochs.

 ## Repository structure

+For CLI:

+- `models`: Python module for model implementations, training and testing models
+- `utils`: Python module for miscellaneous utility functions
+- `run.py`: Entry point for the program
+- `default_config.yaml`: Sample config to be passed to the CLI
+- `requirement.txt`: A list of dependencies required for the CLI

+Our own experiments:

+- `data`: datasets for training the models
+- `results`: our experimental results (visualisations, saved models for reproduction, csv output from evaluation...)
+- `jupyter-notebook`: Jupyter notebooks where our original experiments are conducted